toludwig/golden-lemurs/docs/training.md

 which is basically the same procedure for all.

-## Initialising weights
+## Initializing weights

 The first thing one has to do to prepare a net for training is to initialize the weights.
 You could either say, they will be trained anyhow, so let's just set assign them to a constant value ($\neq 0$, because 0-weights would propagate nothing).
-But the problem with this is that the backpropagated error will be the same for each weight which makes the model unable to learn.
+But the problem with this is that the back-propagated error will be the same for each weight which makes the model unable to learn.